Emergency department or urgent care?

 Answer: Deciding whether to go to the emergency room or the urgent care clinic is a common dilemma.

-Urgent care clinics are generally more appropriate for less serious injuries or illnesses and their fees are less than that at an emergency department in a hospital.
-The following list don’t not include every potential condition that requires treatment, but does offer some general guidelines.
+Urgent care clinics are generally more appropriate for less serious injuries or illnesses and their fees are less than those at an emergency department in a hospital.
+The following list does not include every potential condition that requires treatment, but does offer some general guidelines.

 If you have the following symptoms, you should go to the nearest hospital emergency room: